- Achieving Sustainable Site Design through Low Impact Development Practices

 - Assembly Bill 32: Global Warming Solutions Act

 New York City's Local Law 86 requires LEED certification for public buildings with construction costs exceeding $2 million.
 The NYC Greener, Greater Buildings Plan is another example of NYC's commitment to sustainability.
 It requires a combination of benchmarking, energy audits, retro-commissioning, lighting upgrades and sub-metering for the city's largest buildings.

-- NY City's Local Law 86 Diagram of Criteria and Requirements (PDF 36.7 KB)
+- New York City's Local Law 86 Diagram of Criteria and Requirements (PDF 36.7 KB)

-- NY City Mayor's Office of Environment Coordination
+- New York City Mayor's Office of Environment Coordination

 Building Types / Space Types